CSRAMS/CPC_problems/ICPC_MA_2021-22/D/README.md

 Cases (with at least 2 rows and at least 2 columns):

    - No 0s:
-     - If there are no 0s, we can count the 2s:

        - If there are no 2s, the MPD is 0, as all cells are 1.

        - If there is one 2, all other values must be 1, making the MPD 1.